Updated for 2018-2019

 Another option you can sign up for right now through A Broader View invites you to volunteer with an elderly care center in La Serena, Chile.
 Unfortunately, most of the residents of this center have either been abandoned by their families, or they have nowhere else to live.
 This home provides a caring, supportive environment, giving these men and women a place to live, meals, clothing, therapy, and medical treatments.
 As a volunteer, you will help with many different tasks, such as:

-Helping to prepare food and feeding some the the patients
+- Helping to prepare food and feeding some the patients

 If you’re a healthcare provider, you can also assist with caring for medical and physical therapy needs for the patients, such as checking blood pressure and sugar levels, administering medication, and helping with physical therapy.
 This program lasts one week to two months, and starts from $895.